rodolfodpk/go-crablet/docs/implementation.md

 // within the same boundary are processed atomically and maintaining consistency
 // through optimistic locking. type EventStore interface {
+    // ReadEvents reads events matching the query with optional configuration.
+    // Returns an EventIterator for streaming events efficiently.
+    ReadEvents(ctx context.Context, query Query, options *ReadOptions) (EventIterator, error)

     // AppendEvents adds multiple events to the stream and returns the latest position.
     // It ensures that no conflicting events have been appended since latestKnownPosition
     // for the given query, maintaining consistency boundaries.
     // Returns the new latest position or an error if the append fails.
     AppendEvents(ctx context.Context, events []InputEvent, query Query, latestKnownPosition int64) (int64, error)

+    // AppendEventsIf appends events only if no events match the append condition.
+    // It uses the condition to enforce consistency by failing if any events match the query
+    // after the specified position (if any).
+    AppendEventsIf(ctx context.Context, events []InputEvent, condition AppendCondition) (int64, error)

+    // GetCurrentPosition returns the current position for the given query.
+    // This is a convenience method, not required by DCB spec.
+    GetCurrentPosition(ctx context.Context, query Query) (int64, error)

     // ProjectState projects the current state using the provided projector.
     // It streams events from PostgreSQL that match the projector's query,
     // applying the transition function to build the current state.
     // Returns the latest position processed, the final state, and any error.
     ProjectState(ctx context.Context, projector StateProjector) (int64, any, error)

+    // ProjectStateUpTo computes a state by streaming events matching the projector's query, up to maxPosition.
+    ProjectStateUpTo(ctx context.Context, projector StateProjector, maxPosition int64) (int64, any, error)
 }

+// EventIterator provides a streaming interface for reading events type EventIterator interface {
+    // Next returns the next event in the stream
+    // Returns nil when no more events are available Next() (*Event, error)

+    // Close closes the iterator and releases resources Close() error

+    // Position returns the position of the last event read Position() int64
+}

+// ReadOptions provides configuration for reading events type ReadOptions struct {
+    FromPosition int64  // Start reading from this position (inclusive) Limit        int    // Maximum number of events to return (0 = no limit) OrderBy      string // Ordering: "asc" (default) or "desc" }

 // Event represents a persisted event in the system